An oasis in suburbia - Morden Hall Park walk

 The stable yard

 Follow the sign to the Snuff Mill, which is now a Learning and Community centre providing activities for groups from the local area.
 The millstones on display outside are originally from a spice mill, but show the edge turning arrangement of the stones used.
-You will also pass a second-hand bookshop next to the Snuff Mill.

 The Snuff Mill

 The Hatfeild fortune came from drying and grinding tobacco (using the watermills) into a fine powder known as snuff, with this particular mill remaining in use until 1922.
 You can see the original waterwheel that once powered the huge millstones to crush the tobacco.

 At the Snuff Mill proceed across a modern bridge over the main tributary of the River Wandle.
 You will pass a little building on the left where G.E.
 Hatfeild bred trout, then Morden Cottage on your right.
 The building is thought to have originally been a hunting lodge before becoming a permanent residence.
 Look out for the rose garden beyond the cottage.

 The rose garden

 The rose garden was planted in about 1920 by Gilliat Edward Hatfeild, who gave the Park to us in 1941.
 We have completed historical research into the garden and are undertaking work to restore the original look still further.
 The rose garden is at its fragrant best between mid-June and mid-July, but can often be still in flower in early autumn.